 - Information Context: People, Organizations, and Society

 Students at Penn State Beaver can take courses that meet requirements for the first two years of each of the options listed above.
 After two years, students can choose to remain at Beaver campus to complete the remaining two years of the degree in either the Systems Option or Technology Option, or students can choose to go to Penn State University Park or other campuses that also offer those options, along with the Context Option.
-(Note: Penn State Greater Allegheny is the only campus in southwestern Pennsylvania that offers the Context Option.)

 Information Systems: Design and Development Option